Image by Baby Play Hacks

 So, what exactly is object permanence and how can we help our children come to terms with it at an early age?

-With the right approaches, including some great Montessori tools, we can help our children with this concept.
+The best part is that with the right approaches, including some great Montessori tools, we can help our children develop this concept and expand their mental horizons.

 Basically, we have the awareness that things don't vanish into thin air when they simply aren't in view.